 Early in 1945 the naval base at Loch Ewe on the west coast of Scotland, which had long served as the assembly point for the Arctic convoys, was closed in order to save manpower.
 The JW.64 convoy, of 28 laden ships including two escorts, therefore gathered in the Clyde river to depart Greenock on 3 February.

-Rear Admiral R. R. McGrigor was in overall command with the escort carriers Campania and Nairana, light anti-aircraft cruiser Bellona, destroyers Onslaught, Onslow, Opportune, Orwell, Serapis, Zambezi, Zealous, Zest and Canadian Sioux of the 2nd and 17th Destroyer Flotillas, sloop Lapwing, corvette Denbigh Castle, and armed whale-catcher Oksøy.
+Rear Admiral R. R. McGrigor was in overall command with the escort carriers Campania and Nairana, the light anti-aircraft cruiser Bellona, the destroyers Onslaught, Onslow, Opportune, Orwell, Serapis, Zambezi, Zealous, Zest and Canadian Sioux of the 2nd and 17th Destroyer Flotillas, the sloop Lapwing, the corvette Denbigh Castle, and the Free Norwegian armed whale-catcher Oksøy.

-The convoy’s close escort comprised the destroyers Whitehall and Zebra (the latter having to turn back to the Færoe islands group with mechamical problems), sloops Cygnet and Lark, and corvettes Alnwick Castle, Bamborough Castle, Bluebell and Rhododendron.
+The convoy’s close escort comprised the destroyers Whitehall and Zebra (the latter having to turn back to the Færoe islands group with mechanical problems), sloops Cygnet and Lark, and the corvettes Alnwick Castle, Bamborough Castle, Bluebell and Rhododendron.